juanbrujo/cleaver-beerjs/README.md

 # Cleaver - BeerJS Theme

-> Official theme for BeerJS Santiago meetups using Cleaver Slideshow
+*Official theme for BeerJS Santiago meetups using Cleaver Slideshow*

 ![Cleaver - BeerJS Theme](https://dl.dropboxusercontent.com/u/3522/cleaver-beerjs.gif)

 ### Use

-- Check the [Cleaver Quick Start](https://github.com/jdan/cleaver) to understand and understand Cleaver.
+- Check the [Cleaver Quick Start](https://github.com/jdan/cleaver) to understand and use Cleaver.

 - Add it as a *theme* in your `.md` files calling directly this repository: